remyclarke/project-bird-sanctuary-vite/README.md

 - Use data from `src/data/birds.js`.
 - Display bird name, image, and price for each bird from the array.
-- Include an 'Adopt' button.
+- Include an 'Adopt' button with text `Adopt`.
 - Assign the class name `card` to each bird card.

 ### Cart Component